-FYSE publishes reports on issues of relevance in Asia, including youth entrepreneurship, social entrepreneurship and entrepreneurship education.
+FYSE publishes conducts research and publishes reports on social entrepreneurship and entrepreneurship education in China.

 While the social entrepreneurship field has been around for several decades, social entrepreneurship in China is only just emerging.
 Social entrepreneurs are beginning to tackle diverse social and environmental issues, while redefining the role of business in society.
 Despite the key role social entrepreneurs can play in China’s sustainable development, data has been lacking about the challenges social enterprises face and what contribution to economic and social development they deliver.
 The 2012 China Social Enterprise Report provides for the first time key insights into the scale of the sector as well as the performance of and the challenges for social entrepreneurs in China.
 This report provides policy makers, investors and peers with timely information about the sector.